-- 1 Find the first lever below the dashboard on the driver's side and pull it back. - > The bonnet releases from its fully locked position.
+- Find the first lever below the dashboard on the driver's side and pull it back. - > The bonnet releases from its fully locked position.
 It opens slightly, which gives you access to the second lever.

-Locate the second lever below the front edge of the bonnet and rotate it anticlockwise.
+Locate the second lever on the underside of the bonnet and push it upwards.